Can Early Episodes of the TV Show Scandal Provide the Entrepreneur Valuable Business Lessons and Tips?

 - Take the time to regenerate and refuel before your mind and body does it for you and shuts down at a time that is most inconvenient.
 I don't see Olivia Pope refueling (that would probably be boring for the viewer).
 As a consequence, she has little mini-meltdowns.
 One day she may not recover from the mini-meltdown.

 - Remember that none of us is perfect, not even the heroine of that fast-paced TV show called Scandal.
 You will make mistakes in your business.
-What's important is how you react and what you do when you make a mistake that could make or break your ability to be a success.
+What's important is how you react and what you do to correct your mistake that could make or break your ability to be a success.
 Don't beat yourself up.
 View mistakes as opportunities in disguise; learn from those mistakes.

 Lessons on success in business can come from surprising places.
 You may not think of business lessons when you think of the show, Scandal.
 You are probably not looking for any tips, but those lessons and tips are there and they can be helpful in guiding you to success with your business.
-Use the business tips and lesson from the early episodes of the show, Scandal and its heroine, Olivia Pope.
+Use the business tips and lessons from the early episodes of the show, Scandal and its heroine, Olivia Pope, to your advantage and success may be a part of your plot.